 Wine.
 Beer.
 A vodka martini with extra olives, shaken, not stirred.
 Each person may have different preferences when it comes to alcoholic beverages, but what all types of alcohol have in common is that when consumed in excess, any may become habit forming (addictive).

-Cheers to moderate consumption of your preferred beverage!Alice!
+Cheers to increased knowledge about a preferred beverage!Alice!